State's new coronavirus deaths spike to 202, highest in 13 days; cases up 2,590

 Testing

-Florida's total number of people tested is 5,163,125, fourth in the nation, behind No. 1 California, No. 2 New York and No. 3 Texas.
-That Florida figure is 24.0 percent of Florida's population.
+Florida's total number of people tested is 5,163,125, which is 24.0 percent of the state's population. behind No. 1 California, No. 2 New York, No. 3 Texas and No. 4 Illinois, which recently surpassed Florida.

 The overall Florida positive rate decreased to 13.37 percent from 13.38 the day before.